fengjixuchui/AES-DPA/README.md

 The DPA attack exploits the sbox function of the first round of the AES encryption.
 Using the hamming weight bus leakage model...

+The AES implementations are provided in the `aes.h`, `aes.c`, and `aes-mask.c` files, whilst the DPA attack implementation is provided in the `dpa.py` file.

-#### Masking
+#### Countermeasures

-The masking implementation successfully prevents a first order DPA.
+Both 'masking' and 'shuffling' were used as countermeasures against the DPA attack.
+The implementation utilising these countermeasures successfully prevents a first order DPA attack.
 In order to analyse the security improvement supplied by the masking implementation, the correlation coefficient calculated for each key hypothesis for 0-500 traces can be plotted.
-When running the DPA against the vanilla AES implementation (the trace file `traces-one.dat` contains traces from the vanilla AES implementation), the correct key hypothesis diverges from the rest of the key hypotheses:
+When running the DPA attack against the vanilla AES implementation (the trace file `traces-one.dat` contains traces from the vanilla AES implementation), the correct key hypothesis diverges from the rest of the key hypotheses:

 ![Original Correlations](plots/original-correlations.png)

-whereas when running the DPA against the AES implementation utlising masking (the trace file `traces-two.dat` contains traces from the masking AES implementation), no key hypothesis ever diverges from the rest:
+In contrast, when running the DPA attack against the AES implementation utlising masking (the trace file `traces-two.dat` contains traces from the masking AES implementation), no key hypothesis ever diverges from the rest:

 ![Mask Correlations](plots/mask-correlations.png)